|Date Written:||1989 / Vancouver Canada|

 Steven Tyler: 'Young Lust' is just about that initial feeling you get when you fall in love.
 It's hard to get heady.
 Part of me says, Yeah, I'd like to take the Dylan approach and be profound.
 But that ain't it.
 Joe Perry throws me a lick, it's a language to me, and I sing about what I hear his lick saying.
 I jam, I scat and then fill in the blanks.
 'Young Lust'?
 It crossed my mind too.
 What am I singin' about?
 But I still feel those feelings, maybe more than anybody else -- (from a September 1989 article in Sounds Magazine).

 Jim Vallance: Steven didn't come to my studio for the first day of writing "Young Lust".
-It was just me and Joe.
-He said, "Let's write the fastest, nastiest, most rockin' track ever".
+It was just Joe and me.
+Joe said, "Let's write the fastest, nastiest, most rockin' track ever".
 So I dialled up a double bass-drum feel on my sequencer -- kinda like Van Halen's "Hot for Teacher", but without the "shuffle".

 Before I could strap on my bass guitar, Joe started into a riff that just burned, and we were off and running.

-We finished the arrangement that day and put it on a cassette tape for Steven to listen to, back at the hotel.
+We finished the arrangement that day and put it on a cassette tape for Steven to listen to.
 Steven came over the next afternoon and laid down a rough vocal.
 After that the lyrics just seemed to spill out of him.

 Happy just to be in lust